Pharisees: Relations with Christianity

 The Pharisees appear in the New Testament, engaging in conflicts with John the Baptist and with Jesus, and because Nicodemus the Pharisee (John 3:1) with Joseph of Arimathea entombed Jesus' body at great personal risk.
 Gamaliel, the highly respected rabbi and, according to Christianity, defender of the apostles, was also a Pharisee, and according to some Christian traditions secretly converted to Christianity.

-There are several references in the New Testament to Paul the Apostle being a Pharisee before converting to Christianity, and other members of the Pharisee sect are known from Acts 15:5 to have become Christian believers.
+There are several references in the New Testament to Paul the Apostle being a Pharisee who violently persecuted Christians — including Stephen the protomartyr — before converting to Christianity, and other members of the Pharisee sect are known from Acts 15:5 to have become Christian believers.
 It was some members of his group who argued that gentile converts must be circumcised and obliged to follow the Mosaic law, leading to a dispute within the early Church addressed at the Apostolic Council in Jerusalem in 50 CE.

-The New Testament, particularly the Synoptic Gospels, presents especially the leadership of the Pharisees as obsessed with man-made rules (especially concerning purity) whereas Jesus is more concerned with God's love; the Pharisees scorn sinners whereas Jesus seeks them out.
+The New Testament, particularly the Synoptic Gospels, presents especially the leadership of the Pharisees as fixated on man-made rules (especially concerning purity).
+Jesus criticizes the ritual observance of these rules in pursuit of acclaim or at the expense of helping needy people as hypocritical.
+At one point he uses the example of the laws pertaining to cleaning drinking vessels from the outside first as a metaphor, suggesting that a total focus on ritual observance leaves the interior spirit uncleaned.
 (The Gospel of John, which is the only gospel where Nicodemus is mentioned, particularly portrays the sect as divided and willing to debate.)

-Because of the New Testament's frequent depictions of Pharisees as self-righteous rule-followers (see also Woes of the Pharisees and Legalism), the word "pharisee" (and its derivatives: "pharisaical", etc.) has come into semi-common usage in English to describe a hypocritical and arrogant person who places the letter of the law above its spirit.
-Jews today typically find this insulting and some consider the use of the word to be anti-Semitic.
+Because of the New Testament's frequent depictions of Pharisees as self-righteous rule-followers (see also Woes of the Pharisees and Legalism), the word "pharisee" (and its derivatives: "pharisaical", etc.) has come into semi-popular usage in English to describe a hypocritical and arrogant person who places the letter of the law above its spirit.
+Modern-day Jews generally find this usage insulting, and some consider this use of the word to be implicitly antisemitic.

 Hyam Maccoby speculates that Jesus was a Pharisee and that his arguments with Pharisees is a sign of inclusion rather than fundamental conflict (disputation being the dominant narrative mode employed in the Talmud as a search for truth, and not necessarily a sign of opposition).
 However, Maccoby's views have been widely rejected by scholars.

 Examples of passages include the story of Jesus declaring the sins of a paralytic man forgiven and the Pharisees calling the action blasphemy.
 In the story, Jesus counters the accusation that he does not have the power to forgive sins by pronouncing forgiveness of sins and then healing the man.
 The account of the Paralytic Man and Jesus's performance of miracles on the Sabbath are often interpreted as oppositional and at times antagonistic to that of the Pharisees' teachings.